 Table xxx – RIT-Data-Response.indication parameters

-This primitive is generated by the MLME of a device and issued to its next higher layer upon the reception of a RIT Data Response with Vendor specific payload.
+This primitive is generated by the MLME of a device and issued to its next higher layer upon the reception of a RIT Data Response.

 On receipt of the MLME-RIT-Data-Response.indication primitive, the higher layer is notified of the reception of a RIT Data response.